 However, alcohol can be detected up to 24 hours later with a breathalyzer test, compared to a saliva test which has a detection time of 1 to 5 days, depending on the level of alcohol consumed.
 If the longevity of the test is important to you, a saliva test may be the better option.
 Additionally, breath or saliva tests can be used to detect the specific quantity of alcohol that a suspected alcoholic may have recently ingested.

-Perhaps the most commonly heard way to test for alcohol is with a Breathalyzer.
-This is a non-intrusive was that indirectly measures BAC by measuring the amount of alcohol on one’s breath.
-Police Officers usually use this method to test drivers if they suspect alcohol is involved.
+Despite the benefits of both tests, the most common way to test alcohol is with a breathalyzer.
+A non-intrusive method that can indirectly measure BAC, police officers usually use it to test drivers if they suspect alcohol is involved.

 At Rapid Detect, we are committed to being your best choice for quality, low cost drug testing supplies.
 If you’re interested in Alcohol testing, or any other drug testing kits, we invite you to contact our team to help answer questions, ease concerns, and point you in the direction of the best product for your needs!